Member Organizations

 Professional Accountancy Organizations

 Under the Accounting Professions Act B.E.
-2547 of 2004, the FAP is the only professional accountancy organization in Thailand and is responsible for regulating the accountancy profession under oversight from the Accounting Professions Regulatory Commission.
-The FAP aims to unite all professional accountants for the benefit of professional development and livelihood.
-Its responsibilities include: (a) establishing initial professional development and continuing professional development requirements for the accounting profession; (b) supporting the unity and honor of members including providing for the welfare and benefits among members; (c) setting accounting and auditing standards; (d) establishing ethical requirements for professional accountants and monitoring the behavior and operation of registered members in accordance with professional ethics, such as establishing an investigative and disciplinary mechanisms; (e) issuing, suspending, and revoking professional accountants registration and license; (f) certifying accounting degrees or certificates to benefit member’s application; (g) certifying the training curriculum for professional accountants; (h) assisting, recommending, and disseminating knowledge about the accounting profession to the public; (i) providing advice and recommendations to the government regarding policies and issues related the accounting profession; (j) issuing the regulations of the FAP; and (k) acting as the representative of the accounting profession.
-The FAP is also responsible for establishing a quality assurance review system for its members.
+2547 of 2004, the TFAC is responsible for regulating the accountancy profession under oversight from the Accounting Professions Regulatory Commission.
+The TFAC unites all professional accountants as membership is mandatory.
+Its responsibilities include: (i) establishing initial professional development (IPD) and continuing professional development requirements for the accountancy profession; (ii) setting accounting and auditing standards; (d) establishing ethical requirements for professional accountants and monitoring the behavior and operation of registered members in accordance with professional ethics, such as establishing an investigative and disciplinary (I&D) mechanism; (iii) issuing, suspending, and revoking professional accountants registration and license; (iv) certifying accounting degrees or certificates; (v) certifying the training curriculum for professional accountants; (vi) issuing the Certified Public Accountant designation; (vii) providing advice and recommendations to the government regarding policies and issues related the accounting profession; (viii) issuing the regulations of the TFAC; (ix) establishing a quality assurance (QA) review mechanism for members; and (x) acting as the representative of the accounting profession.

-The FAP has been under the Royal Patronage of His Majesty the King since September 6, 2005.
-The FAP awards the Certified Public Accountant designation and membership is mandatory for all auditors and bookkeepers.
-In addition to being a Member of IFAC, the FAP is also a member of the ASEAN Federation of Accountants.
+In addition to being a Member of IFAC, the TFAC is also a member of the ASEAN Federation of Accountants.

 Adoption of International Standards